 View Image’s Information

 All clicked images have associated EXIF metadata.
-This stores important information regarding that image like the date, time, location, etc. To view this information of any image in Google Photos, simply use the I keyboard shortcut.
+EXIF stores important information regarding that image like the date, time, location, etc. To view this information of any image in Google Photos, simply use the I keyboard shortcut.

-Google Photos Keyboard Shortcut to Download an Image
+Download an Image

 To download any image, take the help of the Shift+D shortcut.
 If you have selected more than one image, then they will get downloaded in a compressed ZIP or RAR format.
+You should also read our guide on how you can preview and extract a file inside a Zip file in Google Drive without unzipping it.

 If you have made some modifications to your image, and wish to compare it with the original copy, just press and hold the O key.
 It will show you how the image looked initially, without any modifications.
 This view will only be available until you have pressed the O key.